ggrossetie/asciidoctor-web-pdf/README.md

 **Custom styles**

 You can provide a custom stylesheet using the `stylesheet` attribute.
-A custom stylesheet does completely replace the default stylesheets.
+A custom stylesheet does completely replace the default stylesheet.

-    $ asciidoctor-pdf document.adoc -a stylesheet=custom.css
+    $ asciidoctor-pdf document.adoc -a stylesheet="custom.css"

 The `stylesheet` attribute can accept multiple comma delimited values (without spaces).
 This can be used to begin with a base stylesheet and then apply supplementary content.

-    $ asciidoctor-pdf document.adoc -a stylesheet=custom.css,override.css
+    $ asciidoctor-pdf document.adoc -a stylesheet="custom.css,override.css"

-It's also possible to use the default stylesheets and add custom styles with a custom stylesheet.
+It's also possible to use the default stylesheet and add custom styles with a custom stylesheet.
 All default stylesheets are available under the prefix `asciidoctor-pdf/css/`:

-    $ asciidoctor-pdf document.adoc -a stylesheet=asciidoctor-pdf/css/asciidoctor.css,asciidoctor-pdf/css/document.css,custom.css
+    $ asciidoctor-pdf document.adoc -a stylesheet="asciidoctor-pdf/css/asciidoctor.css,asciidoctor-pdf/css/document.css,custom.css"

 You can also specify where the stylesheets are located with the `stylesdir` attribute.

-    $ asciidoctor-pdf document.adoc -a stylesdir=css -a stylesheet=custom.css,override.css
+    $ asciidoctor-pdf document.adoc -a stylesdir=css -a stylesheet="custom.css,override.css"

 ## Custom layout